cse3901-2021au-giles/bitsplease-project6/README.md

     3. A TA can create/modify students

     4. A student can only modify his/her own information.

+    5. Instructors and TAs can grade all students in the class they teach.

+    6. Instructors and TAs can create courses and then projects and teams for the courses.

+    7. Instructors and TAs can enroll/delete students into the courses that they teach.

+    8. Instructors and TAs can create projects for the courses they teach

+    9. Instructors and TAs can view/modify projects for the courses they teach

+    10. Instructors and TAs can view/modify teams for the courses they teach

+    11. Instructors and TAs can grades all students in the courses they teach

+    12. Instructors and TAs can view/modify all studensts's grades in the class they teach, regardless   who originally added the grades.
+The views will show original users who provided the grades

+    13. Students can view all grades that are given to them.
+But they will not know who provided the grades.

+    14. Students cannot modify or delete the grades.
+But they can modify/delete grades that they have created for themselves.

+    15. A student can grade other students who are in the same teams he/she is a member of, and the student can modify/delete those grades that he/she has created for other students.

 ## User Password
 Including all types of users in the application, correct password should be used.